 My first book was published in 1980, three years after a first article on computing and history.
-In the intervening years, I have published thirty books, over 50 articles on history and teaching history, have written radio and television programmes and acted as an editor for the Cambridge University Press series Perspectives in History and Topics in History and was part of the research team of the Teaching of History Project 1985-1987.
+In the intervening years, I have published forty books, over 50 articles on history and teaching history, have written radio and television programmes and acted as an editor for two Cambridge University Press series–Perspectives in History and Topics in History–and was part of the research team of the Teaching of History Project 1985-1987.
 My Three Rebellions: Canada 1837-1838, South Wales 1839 and Victoria, Australia 1854 was published early in 2010.
 Famine, Fenians and Freedom 1840-1882 was published in November 2011 and a broader study called Resistance and Rebellion in the British Empire, 1600-1980 completes my trilogy on colonial resistance to the British Empire and was published in December 2012.
 The Rebellion Trilogy is considered in greater detail on my website and on a podcast

-A series of ebooks available on Kindle on Nineteenth Century British Society have recently been published: Economy, Population and Transport, Work, Health and Poverty, Education, Crime and Leisure, Class and Religion and Government.
+A Kindle series on Nineteenth Century British Society have recently been published: Economy, Population and Transport, Work, Health and Poverty, Education, Crime and Leisure, Class and Religion and Government.
 The five volumes have been brought together in Society under Pressure: Britain 1830-1914, a cheaper alternative to purchasing all five.
-A supplementary volume, Sex, Work and Politics: Women in Britain 1830-1918 was published in May 2012.
-To view and purchase any of my books click on the following link.
-I have just published two volumes on Rebellion in Canada, 1837-1885, two similar volumes on Settler Australia, 1780-1880 and ‘A Peaceable Kingdom’, a volume of essays on nineteenth century Canada.
-I trained as a medievalist and have maintained my interest in medieval history with a new translation of the twelfth-century Life of Louis the Fat.
+These books were extended into Coping with Change: British Society, 1780-1914 published in 2013.
+A supplementary volume, Sex, Work and Politics: Women in Britain 1830-1918 was published in May 2012 and as a second and extended edition–Sex, Work and Politics: Women in Britain 1780-1945–in August 2014.
+I am currently engaged in writing a five volume study on Chartism, two volumes of which–Before Chartism: Exclusion and Rebellion and Chartism: Rise and Demise–have already been published.